 Ventas's counsel Jenner & Block LLP retained Analysis Group to examine HCP's actions during the acquisition, and to prepare expert reports regarding custom practice and damages.
-Managing Principal Gaurav Jetley led a team, including President and CEO Martha Samuelson and Vice President Gene Kovacs, supporting Professor Thomas Lys of the Kellogg School of Management at Northwestern University and Professor John Coates of Harvard Law School.
+Managing Principal Gaurav Jetley led a team, including CEO and Chairman Martha Samuelson and Vice President Gene Kovacs, supporting Professor Thomas Lys of the Kellogg School of Management at Northwestern University and Professor John Coates of Harvard Law School.
 Professor Lys testified as to the market's reaction to Ventas's acquisition of Sunrise REIT, the likelihood of Ventas being able to acquire Sunrise but for HCP's interference, and damages suffered by Ventas as a consequence of HCP's interference.
 Professor Coates benchmarked selected HCP actions to custom and practice in mergers and acquisitions.

 The jury for the U.S. District Court for the Western District of Kentucky found HCP 100% liable for improperly interfering with the Sunrise REIT acquisition, and awarded damages of $101 million.
 The case was reported as a "Big Suit" in The American Lawyer (November 2009).